Q&A WITH GEORGIA HAVEKOTTE – FOUNDER AND DESIGNER

 What makes your product different?
 Why do you think it has succeeded?

 We encourage pet owners to start thinking about the items they buy for their pets in the same way they would buy something for themselves or their homes.
-Our customers seek out cool products that a locally made – why wouldn’t they want the same for their furry friend?
+Our customers seek out cool products that are locally made – why wouldn’t they want the same for their furry friend?

 Our collars and leashes are hand-painted and studded in our studio in the Dandenong Ranges using high-quality, Australian-regulated vegetable tanned leather.
 This leather is chemical free and tanned naturally using tannins found in different vegetable matter, such as tree bark, wood and leaves.
 It’s a very strong and durable leather, and our customers love the way the colour naturally darkens and patinas over time.
 Maintaining the handcrafted nature of our pieces is so important to us; this is our point of difference from the mass-produced pet products, and it is what connects us with our customers and retailers.